snowcodie/snowcodie/README.md

 - Created and enhanced Smart Forms and Adobe Forms
 - Implemented user exits, BADIs, and enhancement spots
 - Performance optimization of existing ABAP programs
-- Data migration using LSMW and BDC programming

 ## 🎓 Education